Roger Clarke's Web-Site

 Further developed from Clarke (2022)

 Two further papers extend the PMM in relation to Authentication.
-In Clarke (2023b), it is argued that the concept needs to encompass Assertions of all kinds, rather than just Assertions involving Id/Entity.
+Clarke (2023b) argues that the concept needs to encompass Assertions of all kinds, rather than just Assertions involving Id/Entity.
 That article presents a Generic Theory of Authentication (GTA), defining it as a process that establishes a degree of confidence in the reliability of an Assertion, based on Evidence.
-The GTA distinguishes various categories of Assertion that may or may not involve Id/Entity, including Assertions of Fact, of Content Integrity and of Value.
+The GTA distinguishes various categories of Assertion that may or may not involve Id/Entity, including Assertions of Fact, Content Integrity, and Value.
 An item of Evidence is referred to as an Authenticator.
 A Credential is a category of Authenticator that carries the imprimatur of some form of Credential Authority.
 A Token is a recording medium on which useful Data is stored.
 Examples of 'useful Data' in the current context include Id/Entifiers, Authenticators and Credentials.

 Real-World Properties, and Abstract-World Id/Entity Attributes, represented by Data-Items, are of many kinds.
-A category of especial importance in commercial transactions is a Principal-Agent Relationship Assertion, whereby a claim is made that a particular Virtual Thing or Physical Thing has the Property of authority to perform an Action on behalf of another particular Thing.
+A category of particular importance in commercial transactions is a Principal-Agent Relationship Assertion, whereby a claim is made that a particular Virtual Thing or Physical Thing has the Property of authority to perform an Action on behalf of another particular Thing.
 An agent may be a Physical Thing (a person or a device), or a Virtual Thing (a person currently performing a particular role, or a computer process).
 Chains of principal-agent relationship assertions are common, each of which may require Authentication.
-Definitions of key terms are provided in Figure 5C.
+Figure 5C provides definitions of key terms.

 Figure 5C: Terms Relating to Authentication